 "Maternity shapewear that is too tight and puts too much pressure on the body is never a good idea.
 If you have trouble breathing, or you're in pain while wearing your shapewear, that's a sign that it's probably too tight for you.
 Discomfort, pain, reduced blood circulation and heartburn are some of potential issues from maternity shapewear that is too tight or worn for prolonged periods of time.
 Ross is most concerned about the Kardashian favourite “waist trainers” that can, if done up too tightly, compress and squeeze internal organs and ribs."

-Aforementioned Dr. Christopher Smith, points out that there is some concern that wearing a maternity support belt during pregnancy may impair blood circulation, and negatively impact pelvic floor and bowel function.
-He recommends women wear belly bands for short periods at a time to prevent dependency and encourages them to use maternity support belts in conjunction with core muscle strengthening programs.
+Dr. Christopher Smith also points out that there is some concern that wearing a maternity support belt / pregnancy support belt during pregnancy may impair blood circulation, and negatively impact pelvic floor and bowel function.
+He recommends women wear pregnancy support belts for short periods at a time to prevent dependency and encourages them to use maternity support belts in conjunction with core muscle strengthening programs.
 And it's never too late or too early to start improving your pelvic floor and core strength.

 You can also become overly dependent on the pregnancy belt which is the exact opposite of what you should be trying to achieve.
 “Activate don’t de-activate” is often heard advice of many women’s health physiotherapists as well as the founder of SRC Health, Sinead O’Donovan who developed 2 ranges of gentle grade medical compression garments; one for during pregnancy and another for recovery after delivery.

 The commonly accepted advice about belly belts means that you shouldn’t be wearing it all day long every day.
 Wearing it just for two to three hours every day is best.
 If you were to wear it too long, you may end up weakening your lower body muscles causing muscle wastage: a garment that supports your stomach and bottom all day, every day, will take the load away from muscles and ligaments.